-Always suggest the client tempts the customer back with a couple of emails – not just one.
+Tempt the customer back with a couple of emails – not just one.
 The first email should focus on the fact the customer has abandoned, the second should suggest alternative purchases or recommendations.
 Look at what they first considered purchasing or suggest crowd-sourced recommendations using PureTargeting.
 Send this second email the day after the first email so it’s still relevant to their recent behaviour.

 Be picture perfect

 Always include images of what items they’ve abandoned.
 It will jog their memory and may even inspire them to make the purchase.
-If your client is in the fashion or beauty sector always include aspirational images such as images of models and suggested looks.
+If you’re in the fashion or beauty sector always include aspirational images such as images of models and suggested looks.
 Customers want to be inspired, reassured and feel good – show them that the purchase they abandoned could make them feel great.
 Lifestyle shots are always more engaging than just static product images.

 Don’t shock them

 Another reason for abandoning a purchase is second thoughts.
 These could relate to not being sure about whether the product is right for them or even feeling insecure about transacting online or delivery times.
-Reassure customers by promoting your client’s no quibble returns policy, secure payment system and reliable delivery service.
+Reassure customers by promoting your no quibble returns policy, secure payment system and reliable delivery service.
 This can easily be integrated into the design of the email wrap or sign-off.

 Don’t forget browsers

 You’ll have plenty of information from web analytics – what they looked at, what they clicked and which categories they viewed.
 Send them suggestions, offers of help or promotions – anything that’s relevant to their behaviour to re-engage them.
-The technology used for cart abandonment can easily be used for browsing abandonment and your client will love rolling-out this tactic to a new untapped audience.